Implementing Auto Updates for a Netbeans Platform Maven Application Using Github Pages

 Basically we want to achieve the following workflow:

-1. New releases are pushed to the master branch of our source code repository.
+- New releases are pushed to the

-3. If step 2 passes, the build commits and pushes the new NBM files and XML file to the update center repository.
+branch which builds and runs tests for the application. - If step 2 passes, the build commits and pushes the new NBM files and XML file to the update center repository.

 I will be using TravisCI and Github to achieve this.